 If bitten or scratched by a flying fox, wash the wound thoroughly with soap and water and contact a doctor immediately to be vaccinated.
 Vaccination as soon as possible after being bitten or scratched is extremely important, as it can prevent lyssavirus from occurring.

 As with other native animals, flying foxes should not be handled except by authorised carers or officers.
-Contact our Customer Service Centre on 136 186.
+Contact our Customer Contact Centre on 136 186.